sonermezgitci/module-one-final-project-guidelines-dumbo-web-102819/README.md

+####metaprogramming and Mass Assignment -

+###ActiveRecord

+* what are the steps for setting up ActiveRecord on a model?
+0. Setup the connection to the database -config/environment.rb

+1.Create migration
+- create a file (using'rake db :migrate')

+2- Write our migration

+-write the code for migration in that file
+    def change
+    create_table :users do |t|
+        t.string :name
+        t.string :bio
+        t.timestamps
+        #creates_at,updated_at
+      end
+    end
+  end

+ 3.Run Our Migration
+'rake db :migrate
+3.5 test/check your migration
+rake db:migrate:status(pr look at your schema)

+4 Connect tables to Ruby classes

+* How can we do CRUD actions using ActiveRecord?

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.